Call for appointment:410-328-7877 410-328-7877

 Hypertrophic cardiomyopathy occurs because of a thickening of the heart muscle which shrinks the blood's path through the heart, forcing the heart to work harder while pumping blood.

 It is often associated with sudden death in athletes and generally doesn't show symptoms prior to an episode.

-The University of Maryland Medical Center's Hypertrophic Cardiomyopathy Program has a multidisciplinary team of cardiologists, cardiac surgeons, geneticists, electrophysiologists, nutritionists and physical therapists ready to treat you and guide you towards healthy lifestyle choices as you learn to live with this disease.
+Our team of cardiologists, cardiac surgeons, geneticists, electrophysiologists, nutritionists and physical therapists are ready to treat you and guide you towards healthy lifestyle choices as you learn to live with this disease.

 We are currently seeing patients in Baltimore, Columbia, Owings Mills and Westminster.
 View our list of Heart and Vascular Center locations here.

-- Learn about the types, symptoms and causes of hypertrophic cadiomyopathy
+- Learn about the types, symptoms and causes of hypertrophic cardiomyopathy

 - The University of Maryland Medical Center offers several options for treating hypertrophic cardiomyopathy

 - Cardiogenetic testing is an important part of diagnosis

 - View the different diagnostic heart tests we may use